seisman/academic-homepage/content/home/about.md

 +++

-Dongdong Tian is a Ph.D.
-Candidate in Geophysics at [University of Science and Technology of China](http://en.ustc.edu.cn/), supervised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).
+Dongdong Tian is a Ph.D. in Geophysics at
+[University of Science and Technology of China](http://en.ustc.edu.cn/), supervised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).